 Work with provincial technical committees, Canadian Standards Association, and the National Research Council to promote safety standards in housing and modular-built homes.

-Promote safety while transporting modular and manufactured homes.
-Working to harmonize the conditions for the movement of modular and manufactured homes across the Prairie Provinces.
+Promote safety while transporting factory-built homes.
+Working to harmonize the conditions for the movement of factory-built homes across the Prairie Provinces.

-Work to ensure fairness to both landlords and tenants, and to improve opportunities for development of modular and manufactured lease land communities.
+Work to ensure fairness to both landlords and tenants, and to improve opportunities for development of land lease communities for the factory-built industry.

 Work with financial institutions, mortgage brokers and mortgage insurers to improve consumer financing options.

-Work to enhance the image of modular-built homes and construction through positive public relations and education.
+Work to enhance the image of factory-built homes and construction through positive public relations and education.

 Produce and distribute quarterly newsletter and timely information.
 Maintain a library of related issues, statistics, videos, and general industry knowledge.
-Maintain a website promoting members, the modular and manufactured housing industry and provide industry related links.
+Maintain a website promoting members, the factory-built housing industry and provide industry related links.

 Provide community manual and community management training programs, a course develop sales professionals as well as provide information to keep sales teams up-to-date regarding industry changes and other training and information programs.